inverno-io/inverno-mods/inverno-http-server/README.md

 6. close the file resource when the publisher completes
 7. if the part is not a file part respond with a bad request error

 The `Flux.using()` construct is the reactive counterpart of a try-with-resource statement.
-It is interesting to note that the content of the file is streamed up to the file and it is then never entirely loaded in memory.
+It is interesting to note that the content of the file is streamed up to the file, and it is then never entirely loaded in memory.
 From there, it is quite easy to stop the upload of a file if a given size threshold is exceeded.
 We can also imagine how we could create a progress bar in a client UI to show the progression of the upload.

 > In the above code we uploaded one or more file and stored their content on the local file system and during all that process, the I/O thread was never blocked.